lucijano-berus/flowshop_test1/README.md

 The console output lists the objective values for each algorithm, reports the best makespan that was found, and tells you where the image was saved.

+The script includes lightweight PMX crossover, inversion mutation, and permutation sampling operators implemented inline to avoid version-specific imports from pymoo, so it should run regardless of the pymoo release you have installed.